nhanaa/league-memory-game/README.md

 # League of Legends theme memory web game
 Lol theme memory web game is a web-based game using ReactJS framework.
 It utilizes Lol emotes found on the internet.
+This project was created mainly to practice my ReactJS skills.

 ## Access
 A published version can be accessed through the link [Lol Memory Game]( https://nhanaa.github.io/league-memory-game/)